Immunology: Biological and Biomedical Sciences

 Your degree and what you’ll study

 The first two years are part of the Biological and Biomedical Sciences (TR060).
-Students intending to take Immunology as their final degree take a range of required modules in biology, chemistry, mathematics as well as optional modules in other disciplines.
+Students intending to take Immunology as their final degree take a range of approved modules in biology, chemistry, mathematics as well as approved modules in other disciplines.

 Modules cover Immunology, Microbiology, Biochemistry and Genetics with a strong emphasis on practical skills.
 There is also a mini-review and a data handling project.

 A range of assessment types including continual assessment, annual exam papers and thesis will all be used over the duration of the degree.
-Currently, 20% of the marks towards your final degree grade come from the Junior Sophister year.
+Currently, 30% of the marks towards your final degree grade come from third year.